tobias-gaenzler/math-pyramid-serverless/app/README.md

 ### Typescript

-The application is implemented in typescript and uses AWS serverless services like <i>lambda</i> as a backend.
+The application is implemented in typescript and uses AWS serverless services <i>API Gateway, lambda and DynamoDB</i> as a backend.

 ### React Scripts